 The Sennheiser Momentum 2 do not have a wireless range since they're wired.
 If you want a good wireless headset for critical listening, consider the Bose QuietComfort 35 II.

 The Sennheiser HD1 Over-Ear are stylish, well-crafted headphones with a sturdy and durable build quality.
 They sound decent with most music genres, delivering a powerful bass and a well-balanced midrange but a slightly recessed treble that makes them sound slightly dark overall.
 They're a bit stiff on the head, which won't be as comfortable as some of the headphones they are often compared to from other brands like Bose.
 They're also not noise canceling like the HD1 wireless so they do worse in loud environments but on the upside, they barely leak so you can mask some of the ambient noise that seeps into your audio by playing your music a little louder.
+See our recommendations for the best headphones for music, the best noise cancelling headphones and the best bass headphones.

 The Bose QuietComfort 35 II are a much better headphone than the Sennheiser HD1 Over-Ear.
 However, since the Bose are wireless and noise canceling, they're not really comparable to the Sennheisers.
 The QC35 II are a lot more suitable for commuting and traveling than the HD1 Over-Ear since they have better noise isolation thanks to their ANC feature.
 They also have a more range than the HD1, and they sound better with a more balanced representation of the treble range than the Sennheisers.
 The Bose are also a lot more comfortable too.
 On the other hand, since the HD1 are wired, they have no latency when watching videos.
 However, you can also use the Bose with the provided audio cable for the same use case.